mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 ## Turing Machine Simulation in SQL

-First of we are going to need our machine.
-And machine needs to have initial state, accept state and reject state and blank symbol and max steps to halt.
+First of all, we are going to need our machine.
+And machine needs to have initial state, accept state, reject state, blank symbol and max steps to halt.
+Accept state means a positive outcome that leads to halt.
+Reject state means a negative outcome that leads to halt.
+The word symbol means what symbol is located at the each cell of the tape.

 ```sql
 CREATE TABLE machine (